ARRL

 Click here to download a ZIP file containing the software for the "Satellite Tracker Interface" by Mark Spencer, WA8MSE, discussed on page 6-19.

-When launching TravelPlus for Repeaters Version 15.0 users may receive an error message:
+When launching TravelPlus for Repeaters Version 15 and 16 users may receive an error message:

 "This version of TravelPlus is not compatible with the version you have installed".

-This problem is related to Version 14 (or earlier) not being properly uninstalled as required prior to installing Version 15.
-Uninstalling and reinstalling Version 15 does not entirely fix the problem because improper settings have already been written to a hidden folder and file.
+This problem is related to the prior version not being properly uninstalled as required.
+Uninstalling and reinstalling the new version does not entirely fix the problem because improper settings have already been written to a hidden folder and file.

 The following steps to correct apply to Windows XP, Windows Vista and Windows 7 operating systems, with exceptions as noted.